-The cooperative maintains a contingency reserve fund to be used for capital repairs, replacements and improvements, or for such other cooperative purposes as are determined by the Board.
-As of December 31, 2022 and 2021, specific funds held in the Reserve for Contingencies totaled \$231,216 and \$344,098, respectively.
+The cooperative maintains a contingency reserve fund to be used for capital repairs, replacements and improvements, or for such other cooperative purposes as determined by the Board.
+As of December 31, 2023 and 2022, specific funds held in the Reserve for Contingencies totaled \$205,123 and \$231,216, respectively.